What you'll learn in this article

 How to get rid of ransomware with a decryptor

-Sometimes cybercriminals will build decryptors for their own malware and promise to provide a decryption key upon receiving payment, but there is no guarantee that they will honor their agreement or that they actually have a decryption key.
+Sometimes cybercriminals will build decryptors for their own malware and promise to provide a decryption key upon the ransomware payment, but there is no guarantee that they will honor their agreement or that they actually have a decryption key.
 There have been many cases where a cybercriminal group obtains malware without its decryptor and disappears after receiving payment.

 Sometimes decryption keys can be obtained from cyber security providers or law enforcement agencies that have developed their own decryption keys.
 This is one of many reasons why it's important to report ransomware and cooperate with law enforcement to bring cyber criminals to justice and better understand the malware so that they can help all victims recover their data.